Sen. Tillis: Trump to extend offshore drilling pause to NC

 In a short video released by his Senate office, Tillis, a Republican, said he spoke to Trump on Monday morning and asked him to “extend the offshore drilling moratorium to North Carolina.
 I’m pleased to announce that the president will be doing just that.”
 The Trump administration didn’t immediately announce such a move Monday.

 The three-state prohibition marked a policy reversal by Trump and was seen as a potential political asset for Republican senators in Georgia and South Carolina facing tough election fights.
-The drilling issue hasn’t reached the forefront of the campaign between Tillis and Democrat Cal Cunningham, however.
+The drilling issue hasn’t reached the forefront of the Senate campaign between Tillis and Democrat Cal Cunningham, however.

 Still, Democratic Gov. Roy Cooper, an offshore drilling opponent, wrote Trump last week asking him to add North Carolina to the list, citing the risk of spills and potential damage to the tourism and fishing industries.